Updated on 10/4/2021

 - Self-awareness — conscious knowledge of one’s own character, feelings, motives, and desires

-- Social awareness – the ability to take the perspective of and empathize with others from diverse backgrounds and cultures, to understand the social and ethical norms for behavior, and to recognize family, school, and community resources and supports
+- Social awareness — the ability to take the perspective of and empathize with others from diverse backgrounds and cultures, to understand the social and ethical norms for behavior, to pick up on emotional cues, and to recognize family, school, and community resources and supports

 - Relationship management — supervision and maintenance of relationships

 These elements often overlap and emotional intelligence can be a determinant to all types of relationships, whether they be friendships, romantic partners, or co-workers.
-Not everyone has the same capacity to handle and manage emotions, but becoming more aware of your own emotional intelligence and how to increase it is important.
+Not everyone has the same capacity to handle and manage emotions, but becoming more aware of your own emotional intelligence and how to increase it is important in order to raise your emotional awareness.

 Emotional Intelligence and Your Relationships